 Like the handshake, the gun salute is said to have begun as a sign that the saluter is unarmed and means no harm.
-In gunnery's early days reloading was a lengthy process, and someone who had just fired all their cannon would not be able to repeat the performance for a quarter hour or more.
+In gunnery's early days reloading was a lengthy process, and a ship that had just fired all its cannon would not be able to repeat the performance for a quarter hour or more.

 Salutes ordinarily consist of an odd number of shots, following a naval tradition dating back at least to the middle 1600s.
 An even number of shots was considered unlucky, and sometimes used as a signal that the captain or master gunner had died on the voyage.